 Example: When entrepreneurs get hit with an idea, they might define securing funding or building/launching their product as the desired outcome.

-Existing Alternatives and Current Solution
+Existing Alternatives and Current Solutions

-Triggers and desired outcomes create the consideration set your customers use to search for alternatives and select solutions.
+Triggers and desired outcomes create the consideration set your customers to use to search for alternatives and select solutions.
 That is what you explore next.

 When you frame the context in terms of outcomes and jobs-to-be-done, versus solutions, you should always be able to find existing alternatives.

 For each solution (starting with their most recent), you want to get the customer’s story on how they found, selected, used the solution and what’s the next goal for them :

 Inertia represents obstacles and roadblocks that hold the customer back when choosing a new solution.
 These can be caused by existing habits or anxieties that surface when considering a new direction.